 Who doesn’t want to be happy?
 We live our lives doing things that we think will make us happy.
 We often focus on delayed gratification, or we postpone our happiness until we reach that fat bank account, that perfect partner, etc. But the thing is, happiness often comes in small doses... from small, everyday things.
-So let’s talk about what habits can we implement in our lives to feel happier every day.
+So let’s talk about what habits make you happy.

 If you can wake up and just be grateful about something, you're automatically going to be happier today.
 Have you ever woken up thinking things like, "today's going to be a bad day,” “bad things are going to happen today,” or “I'm not going to enjoy doing the things I have to do today”?

 These thoughts program your day to be gloomy from the start by affecting your psyche, making you grumpy and cranky throughout the day.
 Furthermore, grumpy people are less likely to be treated nicely.
 People tend to act like mirrors - if we see someone smile, we smile back at them - if we see someone frown, it’s like they’re darkening our day as well, and we frown back.
-So if you spend your day feeling grumpy, others will reciprocate that, making your day even worse.
+So if you spend your day displaying grumpy body language, others will reciprocate that, making your day even worse.

 If you instead start your day with gratefulness and positivity, you're already setting your brain up to think of ways to be happier.
 Reminding yourself of the things that you’re thankful for is a great way to make sure every day is a happy day.